senorkrabs/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 # Pre-Requisites

-Register your EC2 instance or on-premise hybrid instances.
+## Register your EC2 instance or on-premise hybrid instances

 For more information, see [Setting Up AWS Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-setting-up.html) and [Setting Up AWS Systems Manager for Hybrid Environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html).

-## Expectations
+  **Note:** Attaching an instance profile and role with Systems Manager policies attached is a prerequisite for managing EC2 instances with Systems Manager.
+For EC2 instances that do not currently have an instance profile attached, the patching automation document can attach a *temporary* instance role/profile with Systems Manager permissions to EC2 instances that do not have one.
+However, there are limitations to this approach:

+  - It will not override an instance profile already attached to an EC2 instance.
+  - Running EC2 instances may not immediately check in with Systems Manager after the temporary profile is attached.
+In some cases, this can take hours to occur.
+  - Instance profile attachment is not applicable to hybrid managed instances

+  Therefore, it is **strongly recommended** you configure and attach IAM instance profiles, roles, and policies for Systems Manager to instances prior for reliable patching, inventory, and management.
+If you need automate EC2 instance registration with Systems Manager across your AWS accounts and regions, consider using an [Organization Quick Setup](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-quick-setup.html).
+Organization Quick Setup will create automation documents and State Manager associations in each account to automatically attach instance profiles to EC2 instances and (optionally) attach Systems Manager IAM policies to existing instances.

+  ### Hybrid managd instances
-1. If applicable, you have registered your on-premise VMs and servers to Systems Manager.
+  If applicable, you have registered your on-premise VMs and servers to Systems Manager.
 For more information, see [Setting Up AWS Systems Manager for Hybrid Environments](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-managedinstances.html).

+## Attach IAM policies to EC2 instance profiles for S3

-1. For your EC2 instances or if you are using hybrid managed instances (```mi-*```), then you must grant S3 permissions to the central S3 bucket in order to export patching and Inventory execution logs.
+For your EC2 instances or if you are using hybrid managed instances (```mi-*```), if you wish to send execution logs to the execution logs bucket in the central account for auditing and analysis, you must grant S3 permissions to the central S3 bucket in order to export patching and Inventory execution logs.
 For more information, see [Step 2: Create an IAM Service Role for a Hybrid Environment](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-service-role.html).

     An example IAM policy snippet is as follows (you must replace the S3 ARN with the ARN of the S3 bucket created by the Central account CFN template):